rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 {{% chapter_header "Starting with Apollo Boost on the Command Line" "graphql-apollo-boost-client" %}}

 Apollo is an entire ecosystem built by developers as an infrastructure for GraphQL applications.
-You can use it on the client-side for a GraphQL client application, server-side for a GraphQL server application, somewhere between as a gateway, or for other GraphQL related tools like monitoring).
+You can use it on the client-side for a GraphQL client application, or server-side for a GraphQL server application.
 At the time of writing this tutorial, Apollo offers the richest and most popular ecosystem around GraphQL in JavaScript.
 There are other libraries for React applications like {{% a_blank "Relay" "http://facebook.github.io/relay" %}} and {{% a_blank "Urql" "https://github.com/FormidableLabs/urql" %}}, but they are just for React applications, and they are not as popular as the Apollo Client.
-Apollo is framework agnostic, meaning you can use it with other applications than react.
-It can be coupled with other view-layers like Vue and Angular as well, so everything you learn in this tutorial is likely transferable to the others.
+Apollo is framework agnostic, meaning you can use it with other libraries than react.
+It can be coupled with other libraries/frameworks like Vue and Angular as well, so everything you learn in this tutorial is likely transferable to the others.

 This starts by introducing Apollo Client with Apollo Boost.
 The latter allows you to create a zero-configuration Apollo Client to get started the fastest and most convenient way.
 This section focuses on the Apollo Client instead of React for the sake of learning.
 To get started, find the {{% a_blank "Node.js boilerplate project and its installation instructions" "https://github.com/rwieruch/node-babel-server" %}}.
 You will use Apollo Client on the command line in a Node.js environment for now.
 On top of the minimal Node.js project, you will introduce the Apollo Client with Apollo Boost to experience the GraphQL client without a view-layer library.